Children found ‘butchered’ in Israeli kibbutz, IDF says, as horror of Hamas’ attacks near border begins to emerge | KRDO

 “I’ve never seen anything like this in my career, never in 40 years of service this something I never imagined,” Maj.
 Gen. Itai Veruv told CNN on Tuesday, just a few hours after Israeli troops secured the kibbutz from Hamas assailants.

-In Kfar Aza, the IDF was going house to house, collecting the dead in body bags and loading them onto a truck.
-The Israel Defense Forces (IDF) told CNN that women, children, toddlers and elderly were “brutally butchered in an ISIS way of action.”
+In Kfar Aza, the Israel Defense Forces (IDF) was going house to house, collecting the dead in body bags and loading them onto a truck.
+The IDF told CNN that women, children, toddlers and elderly were “brutally butchered in an ISIS way of action.”

+Hamas has denied that its militants beheaded children or attacked women.
+The militant group’s spokesman and senior official Izzat al-Risheq on Wednesday described the accusation as “fabricated and baseless allegations.”

 Kfar Aza is one of the several kibbutzim, small farming enclaves, that bore the brunt of Hamas’ ground assault on Saturday.
 A number of kibbutzim and towns were targeted, including Kfar Aza, Be’eri, Ofakim, Sderot, Yad Mordechai, Yated, Kissufim and Urim.
 Revelers at a music festival held in the desert outside of Be’eri were also gunned down and taken hostage.